khallafo/Trello_api-testing/README.md

-# Restful Booker API Testing with Postman & Newman
+# Trello API Testing with Postman & Newman

-This repository hosts automated API tests for the Restful Booker API, leveraging Postman collections and Newman for test execution.
-It also integrates Jenkins for continuous integration and continuous delivery (CI/CD) to automate the testing process.
-The Restful Booker API serves as a sample API for both testing and learning purposes.
+This repository hosts automated API tests for the Trello API, leveraging Postman collections and Newman for test execution.
+The trello API serves as a sample API for both testing and learning purposes.
 The test suite encompasses various endpoints, ensuring the API's functionality and reliability.

 ## Table of Contents